How locations work

 Having the correct address is very important.
 Envoy uses your address for the following:

-- Address in pre-registration email: The pre-registration email shows your address.
+Address in registration email: The registration email shows your address.

-- Maps in pre-registration email: The pre-registration email template contains a Google map that will reflect your address.
+Maps in registration email: The registration email template contains a Google map that will reflect your address.

 Tip: If your company is moving to a new building, all you have to do is update your address.
 No need to unpair or re-pair your iPad, it will update automatically.